 The view that empirical strategies in economics should be transparent and credible now goes almost without saying.
-The local average treatment effects (LATE) framework for causal inference helped make this so.
-The LATE theorem tells us for whom particular instrumental variables (IV) and regression discontinuity estimates are valid.
-This lecture uses several empirical examples, mostly involving charter and exam schools, to highlight the value of LATE.
-A surprising exclusion restriction, an assumption central to the LATE interpretation of IV estimates, is shown to explain why enrollment at Chicago exam schools reduces student achievement.
-Angrist also makes two broader points: IV exclusion restrictions formalize commitment to clear and consistent explanations of reduced-form causal effects; compelling applications demonstrate the power of simple empirical strategies to generate new causal knowledge.
+By revealing for whom particular instrumental variables (IV) estimates are valid, the local average treatment effects (LATE) framework helped make this so.
+This lecture uses empirical examples, mostly involving effects of charter and exam school attendance, to illustrate the value of the LATE framework for causal inference.
+LATE distinguishes independence conditions satisfied by random assignment from more controversial exclusion restrictions.
+A surprising exclusion restriction is shown to explain why enrollment at Chicago exam schools reduces student achievement.
+Josh Angrist also makes two broader points: IV exclusion restrictions formalize commitment to clear and consistent explanations of reduced-form causal effects; the credibility revolution in applied econometrics owes at least as much to compelling empirical analyses as to methodological insights.

 Subscribe for Updates